Faiz Nasir

-Muhammad Faiz bin Mohd Nasir (born 21 July 1992) is a Malaysian professional footballer who plays as a winger for Malaysian Super League club Terengganu and the Malaysia national team.
-He is dubbed as Terengganu's Lionel Messi due to his small physical size and height, in addition to his powerful skills on pitch, vision, ability, speed and endurance.
+Muhammad Faiz bin Mohd Nasir (born 21 July 1992) is a Malaysian professional footballer who plays as a winger for Malaysia A1 Semi-Pro League club Kelantan Red Warrior.

 Early life

 Faiz was born and raised in Pasir Mas, Kelantan.
 He is the sixth of eleven siblings.
 He received his primary and secondary education in Kelantan, Sekolah Menengah Kebangsaan Tiang Chandi.